 It’s inevitable that your puppy will, at some point, chew up something you value.
 This is part of raising a puppy!
 You can, however, prevent most problems by taking the following precautions:

 Minimize chewing problems by puppy-proofing your house.
 Put the trash out of reach, inside a cabinet or outside on a porch, or buy containers with locking lids.
-Encourage children to pick up their toys and don’t leave socks, shoes, eyeglasses, briefcases or TV remote controls lying around within your puppy’s reach.
+Encourage children to pick up their toys.
+Do not leave socks, shoes, eyeglasses, briefcases or TV remote controls lying around within your puppy’s reach.

 Encouraging Acceptable Behavior